AFM Regulation for Forex in the Netherlands

 The AFM has close ties with international organizations

-As a member of the Committee of European Securities Regulators, it actively contributes to harmonizing financial regulation in Europe.
-And as a participant in the International Organization of Securities Commissions (IOSCO), it helps to bring together securities regulators from more than 80 different countries.
-It is also an active participant in the Euronext stock exchange, but you may not have heard of this so let’s explain.
+As a member of the Committee of European Securities Regulators, the AFM actively contributes to harmonizing financial regulation in Europe.
+And, as a participant in the International Organization of Securities Commissions (IOSCO), it helps to bring together securities regulators from more than 80 different territories including Russia and the United Kingdom.
+It is also an active participant in the Euronext stock exchange.
+Not sure what that is?
+Read on to find out.

 What is Euronext?

 Euronext NV is a European stock exchange which is seated in London, Lisbon, Paris, Brussels, and Amsterdam.
 It provides a number of different services including market solutions, custody and settlement services, and a range of available products.
-These include exchange-traded funds, equities, certificates and warrants, derivatives, commodities, indices, and bonds.
+This covers exchange-traded funds, equities, certificates and warrants, derivatives, commodities, indices, and bonds.